Colorectal cancer

 What is BRAFTOVI?

-• BRAFTOVI (encorafenib) is a prescription medicine used in combination with medicines called cetuximab and mFOLFOX6 (fluorouracil, leucovorin, and oxaliplatin) to treat people with cancer of the colon or rectum (colorectal cancer):
+• BRAFTOVI (encorafenib) is a prescription medicine used in combination with medicines called cetuximab and mFOLFOX6 (fluorouracil, leucovorin, and oxaliplatin) or cetuximab and FOLFIRI (fluorouracil, leucovorin, and irinotecan) to treat adults with cancer of the colon or rectum (colorectal cancer):

 • that has spread to other parts of the body, and